 First, I attended Phoenix College as a student in their Honor's Program.
-Once I received my AA, I attended the University of Arizona (no jokes, please - I am a proud Wildcat).
+Once I received my AA, I attended the University of Arizona.
 The summer before I graduated I attended school in Guadalajara, Mexico.
 During my summer there I had the pleasure of visiting Mexico City, Puebla and Guanajuato (they have a museum dedicated to mummies dug up from the local graveyard).
 I graduated from UofA with a BA in secondary education with a major in Spanish and a minor in bilingual education.
 I specifically went to school to be a high school Spanish teacher.
 Talk about living the dream!

 I began my career at Shepherd Junior High in 1995 when Shepherd was one of the largest junior highs in the state.
 Being a novice teacher, there was so much to learn and, at times, it was overwhelming.
 However, I was guided by some of Mesa's best and their support and expertise have made me the teacher I am today.

-In 2004 I earned my master's in Multicultural Education from Northern Arizona University (yes, I snubbed ASU once again).
-I am now able to teach English as a Second Language, though I have no desire to leave the World Language Department.
+In 2004 I earned my master's in Multicultural Education from Northern Arizona University I am now able to teach English as a Second Language, though I have no desire to leave the World Language Department.
 It's nice to know I have something to fall back on in case the Spanish gig doesn't work out.

 I've grown so much since that first year.
-I've learned volumes of strategies, techniques and methods and have given back to the profession that has given so much to me by guiding four student teachers, mentoring two student interns, advising numerous novice teachers, teaching district workshops and sharing whatever little teaching "tricks" I can to make teaching motivating and enjoyable for all.
+I've learned volumes of strategies, techniques and methods and have given back to the profession that has given so much to me by guiding five student teachers, mentoring two student interns, advising numerous novice teachers, teaching district workshops, presenting at state conferences and sharing whatever little teaching "tricks" I can to make teaching motivating and enjoyable for all.